tol-training/tol-training.github.io/docs/faq.md

 description: Frequently Asked Questions
 ---
 **Is this free?**
-Yes, bioinformatics tool and resource developers and [Earth Biogenome Project (EBP)](https://earthbiogenome.org) members worldwide are volunteering their time in the spirit of the EBP.
+Yes, bioinformatics tool and resource developers as well as [Earth Biogenome Project (EBP)](https://earthbiogenome.org) members worldwide are volunteering their time in the spirit of the EBP.

 **How long will a session be?**
 Typically 1 hour, but a few may be 2 hours.